-Method: HMIS Participating Agencies run and submit Data Quality Monitoring Reports for HMIS Lead and CoC review.
+Method: HMIS Participating Agencies run and submit accurate and corrected Data Quality Monitoring Reports for HMIS Lead and CoC review.

 Frequency: Quarterly for year-to-date data (on the Federal Fiscal Year).
 For example, reports for the first quarter would cover October - December data, for the second quarter would cover October - March data, and so on.